hendricksonen/flyawaygenome/README.md

 ### Assemble genome

-On the Galaxy server, generate a preliminary assembly with Flye using the parameters
+On the Galaxy server, generate a preliminary assembly with Flye using the read file eads.trimmed.wimp.farm.Ov.fq and the parameters

      --nano-raw --iterations 2 --scaffold --min-overlap mean fragment length of reads